kevinpijning/laravel-searchable/readme.md

 `@searchableform`

-This will include a search bar to your page.
+This will include a search form to your page.

 # Full example
 ## Routes